340.802.81 Expert Searching for High Quality Evidence in the Online Environment

 - 2 credits

 - 2019 - 2020

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

 Internet search engines such as Google give the illusion that finding answers to most questions has become a relatively simple process.
 However, doing an expert, comprehensive and efficient search for peer-reviewed and other high quality academic articles appropriate for graduate level work or the production of systematic reviews of the medical literature requires a specific set of knowledge and skills.
 Addresses the competencies needed to complete comprehensive, systematic, transparent searches of the literature.

 Introduces students to effective and efficient searching of the medical literature, in particular the skills and knowledge needed to produce an effective search in support of a systematic review of the medical literature.
 Discusses existing standards and evidence for these standards.
 Familiarizes students with software that helps with manage the results of literature searches.
 Addresses the competencies needed to complete comprehensive, systematic, transparent searches of the literature.

 - Learning Objectives:

-- Produce a syntactically correct, reproducible search strategy in at least two core databases of medical information (PubMed and Embase)
+- Develop an effective search strategy to locate relevant literature in at least two core databases of medical information

 - Methods of Assessment: